BinaryAnalysisPlatform/bap-tutorial/README.md

 The `pp_path` function is parametrized with the `get_src` and `get_dst` functions that will extract, correspondingly, the source node and the destination node of an edge.
-Then it will print the source of the first edge, and iterate over all all edges and print their destinations.
+Then it will print the source of the first edge, and iterate over all edges and print their destinations.
 Recall, that an edge consists of two endpoints and a label (we will ignore the label for now).
 Thus a path is a sequence of `m` edges, connecting `m+1` nodes, e.g.,